A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Implementation of the -Equivariant Layer

 \section{Implementation of the $\G$-Equivariant Layer}

 As we have seen, invertibility places no special restrictions on the form of $\Pal$.
-With regard to the conditions imposed by $\G$-equivariance in Equation (\ref{eq:phi_equivariance}), there are several ways to achieve them.
+With regard to the conditions imposed by $\G$-equivariance, i.e.~

+there are several ways to achieve them.
 We propose the following method, as it uses standard off-the-shelf architectures; we use the variables $\zail$ to represent intermediate quantities. \begin{enumerate} \item \textit{\textbf{Lifting:}} Map each value $\gail$ from dimension $D_\beta$ to dimension $D_\zeta$:

 where there are two matrices $W_\alpha$ of dimension $D_\zeta \times D_\beta$, one for each spin $\alpha \in \{u, d\}$. \item \textit{\textbf{Multihead Attention:}} We have two Multihead Attention (MHA) layers $\tal$, one for each spin.
 Each MHA takes as input the the list $\zal = \{ \zail \}_{i \in \na}$.
 The output of the MHA is then